Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Introduction

-\begin{enumerate}[label=RQ\arabic*, leftmargin=2.5em, itemsep=0pt, topsep=1pt] \item What is the effect of transfer from (to various degrees) related languages? \item Does merging various related languages have a benefit over choosing the closest neighbor? \item What are the differences between fine-tuning all parameters of the base model and performing adaptation with LoRA? \end{enumerate}
+\begin{enumerate}[label=RQ\arabic*, leftmargin=2.5em, itemsep=0pt, topsep=1pt] \item What is the effect of transfer from languages with varying typological proximity? \item Does merging multiple related languages offer advantages over selecting the single closest neighbor? \item How does full fine-tuning of all parameters compare to LoRA-based adaptation? \end{enumerate}